 Different And More Effective Help For Struggling Students

-Our goal is not only to ensure that students understand subject material, but also help them master underlying “executive function” skills essential to success both in and outside of the classroom.
+Our goal is not only to ensure that students understand subject material, but also to engage neuroplastic change in order to help them master underlying “executive function” skills essential to success both in and outside of the classroom.
 This combination of subject mastery and organizational skills helps students expand their horizons and raise self-esteem while greatly accelerating the remediation of knowledge and skills in various academic subjects.

-Find out if Individual U. is right for your child.
+Whether a student is struggling in school, or just too smart for traditional schooling to meet his or her needs, find out if Individual U. can provide the solution you’ve been looking for.
 Learn more about our approach.
-Read about the types of children and young adults who have experienced remarkable turn-arounds at Individual U. And feel warmly invited to call and speak with our Founder and Principal Mentor, Dr. Stephen Rudin, at our main office, 212-721-2607.
+Read about the types of children and young adults who have experienced remarkable turn-arounds and quantum leaps forward at Individual U. And feel warmly invited to call and speak with our Founder and Principal Mentor, Dr. Stephen Rudin, at our main office, 212-721-2607.

 Does this sound like your child?